openfaas/faas-netes/chart/openfaas/README.md

 #### Tuning cold-start

 The concept of a cold-start in OpenFaaS only applies if you A) use faas-idler and B) set a specific function to scale to zero.
+Otherwise there is not a cold-start, because at least one replica of your function remains available.

-There are two ways to reduce the Kubernetes cold-start for a pre-pulled image, which is 1-2 seconds.
+There are two ways to reduce the Kubernetes cold-start for a pre-pulled image, which is around 1-2 seconds.

 1) Don't set the function to scale down to zero, just set it a minimum availability i.e. 1/1 replicas
 2) Use async invocations via the `/async-function/<name>` route on the gateway, so that the latency is hidden from the caller